mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 [More content coming soon]

+## Nonparametric data

+In a lot of cases, we don't only have numbers, but categories as well.
+This can happen when we place measurable values into buckets, like [low, medium, high] or when we have distinct possibilities which are not necessarily ordered, like [red, green, blue, yellow].

-## Spearman's rank correlation coefficient
+### Spearman's rank correlation coefficient

-When the data we use is nonparametric, thus does not rely on numbers but rather an order, we can use Spearman's rank correlation coefficient instead of the Pearson correlation coefficient.
+When the data we use is nonparametric, but still has a certain order, we can use Spearman's rank correlation coefficient instead of the Pearson correlation coefficient.

+#### Calculating the rank

 The Spearman's rank correlation coefficient is obtained by calculating the rank of every value, and then by using these values to calculate the Pearson correlation coefficient.

 There are several methods to calculate the rank of a list of values.
 The simplest method is to sort the values in ascending or descending order and to assign the values numbers from 1 until n, the amount of values.
-However if a value appears more than once, all these duplicates are assigned the rank of the first duplicate, while the numbering keeps going up silently So when a new unique value is encountered, the numbering jumps.
+However if a value appears more than once, all these duplicates are assigned the rank of the first duplicate, while the numbering keeps going up silently, so when a new unique value is encountered, the numbering jumps.

 | Value        | Rank        |
 | -------------| ----------- |